 A notation must be made in the clinical record that indicates that the service was provided via telehealth and indicating whether audio only services were provided which specifies the time the service was started and the time it ended.

 Telehealth services provided to recipients under age 18 may include staff members of the originating site in the room with the recipient.
-Such determinations shall be clinically based, consistent with Guidelines issued by the Offices.
+Such determinations shall be clinically based, consistent with guidelines issued by OMH and OASAS.

-For purpose of billing, telehealth services shall be considered face-to-face contacts when the service is delivered in accordance with the provisions of the plan approved by the Offices pursuant to this section.
-Providers should refer to the CCBHC specific guidelines established by the Offices to determine authorized use of telehealth services.
+For purpose of billing, telehealth services shall be considered face-to-face contacts when the service is delivered in accordance with the provisions of the plan approved by OMH and OASAS pursuant to this section.
+Providers should refer to the CCBHC specific guidelines established by OMH and OASAS to determine authorized use of telehealth services.

 Culturally competent interpreter services shall be provided in the recipient’s preferred language when the recipient and telehealth practitioners do not speak the same language.